ohnosequences/mg7/docs/paper/paper.md

 - correct types for each option value
 - valid output record specification

-Generic type-safe parsers returning an heterogeneous record of BLAST output fields are also available, together with output data defined using *Datasets* which have a reference to the exact BLAST command options which yielded that output.
-This let us provide generic parsers for BLAST output which are guaranteed to be correct, for example.
+Generic type-safe parsers returning a heterogeneous record of BLAST output fields are also available, together with output data defined using *Datasets* which have a reference to the exact BLAST command options which yielded that output.
+This let us provide generic parsers for BLAST output which are guaranteed to be correct.

-In the same spirit as for BLAST, we implemented a type-safe EDSL for FLASH expressions and their execution, sporting features equivalent to those outlined for the BLAST EDSL.
+In the same spirit as for BLAST, we implemented a type-safe eDSL for FLASH expressions and their execution, supporting features equivalent to those outlined for the BLAST eDSL.

 ### Bio4j and Graph Databases